AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-01-QuantitativeFinance.md

 # Notes on Quantitative Finance (Draft)

 ## Abstract
 Resources in quantatitive finance are provided with short notes.
 Emphasis is given to the empirical stylized facts obtained from statistical analysis of financial, economic and social data.
-Some history of the field is provided; including the influence of computation, applied mathematics, and theoretical physics over time.
+Some history of the field is provided; including the influence over time  of computation, applied mathematics, and theoretical physics.
 For completeness, the orthodox neoclassical view of asset pricing, portfolio theory, and risk is included.

-## 1 Time Series Analysis
+## 1. Time Series Analysis

 | ID | Source | Notes |
 |---|---|---|